 Ray Webb has been working machine shops since diapers, or dinosaurs, whichever came first.
 With an extensive background in electrical and mechanical engineering, he began building tattoo machine parts in the early nineties for a big tattoo supply company.
 In 2004 he made his first tattoo machine, of his own original design, which used an entirely new mechanism.
 “I had always, since I was a kid, hoped to develop and sell my own product.
 Over the years I have made many products and designs for other companies and now I had my own.”
 With NeoTat in hand Ray set out to conquer the tattoo world, one show at a time.

 The idea was to sell the NeoTat machine online but, without a solid customer base, it did not work out so well.
 In the beginning, the tattoo industry was not interested in the linear tattoo machine of a rotary design; the industry was dominated by coil machines.
 At times, it seemed that no one even cared to understand what a linear machine was.
-Tattoo artists in Europe were more accepting of the innovative machine design, they had questions and curiosities, but not enough sells to float the boat.
+Tattoo artists in Europe were more accepting of the innovative machine design, they had questions and curiosities.
 The members of the Society of Permanent Cosmetic Professionals caught on to the benefits of this new light weight, smooth hitting machine and it was due to this that Ray was able to attend conferences for SPCP members.
 This became the ground work for the success that Ray and NeoTat would have selling machines in person.

-"In those first few years it was difficult to get into regular tattoo shows to sell this amazing linear machine.
-Durb Morrison was the first to see the potential and allowed me to walk around selling NeoTats at the Hell City Tattoo Fest in Phoenix, in 2005.
-This loyalty continues to this day as Durb and I continue to work together for both Hell City Arizona and Hell City Ohio."
+“In those first few years it was difficult to get into regular tattoo shows to sell this amazing linear machine.
+Durb Morrison was the first to see the potential and allowed me to walk around selling NeoTat machines at the Hell City Tattoo Fest in Phoenix, in 2005.
+This loyalty continues to this day as Durb and Ray continue to work together for both Hell City Arizona and Hell City Ohio.”

 Another artist that Ray credits for NeoTat’s rise is Ryan Hadley.
 Ryan’s interest in NeoTat machines and choosing to use them opened the door into the North American tattoo world.

-NeoTat has been dubbed an 'organically grown' product, from the roots up.
+NeoTat has been dubbed an ‘organically grown’ product, from the roots up.
 It was never planned to spend money on advertising, gimmicks or chicks.
 NeoTat was basically built by touring tattoo conventions and making contacts; meeting artists in person, answering their questions and listening to their feedback.
 Nick Chaboya was a big help by providing introductions, which led to more growth.
-Unimax Supply was their first U.S. and worldwide distributor, now they have several distributors including Eikon Devices in Canada, Killer Ink in the UK, 2Evolve Tattoo in South Africa, Protat in Australia and Michael Mecho Potapov in Russia.
+Unimax Supply was their first U.S. and worldwide distributor, now they have several distributors worldwide.

 “We are fortunate that there is a healthy demand for our machines and we often receive requests from companies that would like to add NeoTat and Vivace to their product lines, but for the time being we feel we have as many distributors as we can serve.”